vincentouma/delani-studio/README.md

 # DELANI STUDIO

-#### This website targets portential developers who want to join a group of developing team to persue thidreams and what they love to do.
-It also enable portential customers who a looking skilled developers tbuild the them amazing websites,applications and ather software services.
+#### This website targets potential developers who want to join a group of developing team to practice their dreams and what they love to do.
+It also enable potential customers who a looking skilled developers to build the them amazing websites,applications and other software services.
 {Date of current version 10/6/2019}

 #### AUTHOR